Advanced equipment for Magnetic Particle Testing: Innovations, standards and high sensitivity technologies

 These brands lead the industry, providing reliable tools to meet the most demanding standards.

-Compliance with regulations is critical to ensure the quality and safety of non-destructive magnetic particle testing.
-Below are the key standards and regulations applicable:
+Compliance with regulations is critical to ensure the quality and safety of non-destructive Magnetic Particle Testing.
+The following are the main applicable rules and regulations:

 Main international standards

-Establishes standard procedures for performing magnetic particle testing on ferromagnetic materials.
+a) ASTM E1444/E1444M: Establishes standard procedures for performing Magnetic Particle Testing on ferromagnetic materials.
 It includes guidelines on component preparation, magnetization, and defect evaluation.

-This international standard provides specific requirements to ensure the safety and accuracy of magnetic particle testing, covering everything from equipment to the particles used.
+b) ISO 9934: This international standard provides specific requirements to ensure the safety and accuracy of Magnetic Particle Testing, covering everything from equipment to the particles used.

 Sector-specific regulations

-The NAS 410 standard regulates the certification of NDT technicians, including magnetic particle testing.
+a) Aerospace: The NAS 410 standard regulates the certification of NDT technicians, including Magnetic Particle Testing.
 It requires advanced competencies to ensure accuracy in critical parts such as landing gear and structural components.

 Importance of regulatory compliance

-Compliance with standards like ASTM E1444/E1444M, ISO 9934, and ASME BPVC Section V not only ensures the quality of inspections but also supports regulatory compliance by aligning practices with internationally accepted guidelines.
+Compliance with standards such as ASTM E1444/E1444M, ISO 9934 and ASME BPVC Section V ensures quality inspections, and supports regulatory compliance by aligning practices with internationally accepted guidelines.

 • Risk reduction: Prevents catastrophic failures and ensures the reliability of final products.